The Next Generation of Java 2 Micro Edition

 New capabilities in CLDC 1.1

-In March 2002, CLDC Version 1.1 was released for public review.
-CLDC 1.1 was developed through the Java Community Process (JCP) as Java Specification Request 139 (JSR-139).
+In March 2002 the Connected Limited Device Configuration Specification Version 1.1 was released for public review.
+CLDC 1.1 has been developed through the Java Community Process (JCP) as Java Specification Request 139 (JSR-139).

 Absent from the changes is support for reflection, leaving CLDC-based profiles still without support for this very powerful technology.

-MIDP 1.0 is currently the only profile that is implemented and in use commercially.
+The Mobile Information Device Profile (MIDP) 1.0 is currently the only profile that is implemented and in use commercially.
 The public review copy of the MIDP 2.0 Specification has only recently been available (since April 2002).
-Nevertheless, this specification promises important new capabilities.
+Never-the-less, this specification promises important new capabilities.

 First, MIDP 2.0 has been designed to work with either CLDC 1.0 or 1.1.
 This means that MIDP applications can take advantage of the enhanced capabilities of CLDC 1.1 once implementations become available.